-Step 3: The mixture is transferred from the heater to one of two insulated 50 m3 silos.
+Step 3: The mixture is transferred from the heater to one of four insulated 50 m3 silos.
 The mixture flows through the silo (as plug flow) with a residence time of 4 or 6 hours so that the reaction can be completed.
 While the first batch is continuing to react in the silo, the subsequent batch is initiated.

 Step 4: After the first batch reaction has been completed, the mixture is transferred (screw conveyor and scales) to another mixer and then neutralised with 33wt% hydrochloric acid (HCI).
 In this step, the water content is again increased in the product.
-The HCI will be stored in a relatively small (3 m3) day tank.
+The HCI will be stored in a 45 m3 tank.